 The Criminal Courts collection was first published for the period 1 January to 31 December 1995 (titled 'Higher Criminal Courts Australia').
 In 1996 the reference period moved from calendar year to financial year.
 That meant the collection was published for the calendar year 1996 and then for the financial year 1996-97.
 The reference period now remains as a financial year period.

 The collection initially included only Higher Criminal Courts statistics (i.e. Intermediate and Supreme Courts).
 However, in 2001-02, Magistrates' Criminal Courts were also included as 'experimental' statistics in the appendices of the publication and the title of the publication changed to 'Criminal Courts, Australia'.
 From 2003-04, the Magistrates' Criminal Courts statistics appeared in the main suite of the publication without the 'experimental' status.
 In 2004-05, 'experimental' data on defendants in the Children's Courts were included in the publication, for most states and territories.
 From 2006-07, Children's Courts data have been included in the main suite of the publication without the 'experimental' status, for all states and territories and Australia.
-In 2008-09 defendants charged with Commonwealth offences were separately identified in the Criminal Courts publication for the first time.
-Further data on these defendants were released separately in 'Federal Defendants, Selected States and Territories (cat. no. 4515.0)'.
+In 2008-09 and 2009-10 defendants charged with Commonwealth offences were separately identified in the Criminal Courts publication.
+Further data on these defendants were released separately in 'Federal Defendants, Selected States and Territories'.
+From 2010-11, data on federal defendants were removed from the Criminal Courts publication and published in the Federal Defendants publication (cat. no. 4515.0) only.

 Data availability comments

 The Criminal Courts collection is a financial year collection and statistics are released annually.
-The publication 'Criminal Courts, Australia' is released with a set of supplementary Data Cubes.
-Both the publication and the supplementary Data Cubes are available from the ABS website.
+The publication 'Criminal Courts, Australia' is comprised of summary commentary and data cubes; both are available from the ABS website.